Dark Matter Induced Brownian Motion: Estimated Sensitivity

-In Fig.~\ref{fig:CrossSectionVsDMmass} we show the final estimated sensitivity curve including background noise and the momentum resolution cutoff as the red line.
-First of all, we can see in Fig.~\ref{fig:CrossSectionVsDMmass} that the momentum cutoff makes it impossible for our hypothetical experiment to discover DM masses with less than a few MeV/c$^2$ (the vertical dashed line).
+First of all, we can see in Fig.~\ref{fig:CrossSectionVsDMmass} that the momentum cutoff makes it impossible for our hypothetical experiment to discover DM masses less than $\mathcal{O}(10)$~MeV/c$^2$ (the vertical dashed line is at 9.3~MeV/c$^2$).
 This will be clear from the kinematical arguments which we discuss later.
-But we can also see, that for the mass window between about 15 to 500~MeV/c$^2$ the momentum cutoff increases the theoretical sensitivity compared to the background only case which is due to the increase in the asymmetry.
+But we can also see that for the mass range above 15~MeV/c$^2$ the momentum cutoff increases the theoretical sensitivity compared to the idealized experiment which is due to the increase in the asymmetry and the very efficient background rejection.

 From Fig.~\ref{fig:CrossSectionVsDMmass} it is also clear, that the $q_{\text{min}}$ plays the equivalent role of the energy threshold in conventional DM detectors.
 In our case though, this depends only indirectly on the chosen target material, instead it depends dominantly on the resolution of the interferometer and the target mass neglecting potential excitation modes of the target material.